SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 <img src="https://raw.githubusercontent.com/SenDev2001/dJPICTURE-ProjEbonkeep/main/Screenshot%202025-05-21%20230720.png" alt="Updated Scene" height="350">

+Figure 15 - This picture shows our game's Sword guard.

 - Designed as a medieval knight character with a war shield and sword
 - Attacks in close combat using a protective shield and a strong sword
 - Deployed inside castle areas, they follow a patrol route every time they patrol